gairepawan/gairepawan/index.md

 </div>

 ## **Self Introduction**
-Hello, my name is **Pawan Gaire**, and I am currently studying Computer Science at Southern New Hampshire University (SNHU).
-Over the past two years, I have been learning important skills like software development, database management, and algorithm design to prepare for a career in technology.
-This GitHub Pages account is a collection of my work, including my final project for CS-499, which represents everything I’ve learned during the program.
-It shows my progress in development and highlights projects demonstrating my skills in software engineering, algorithms, and databases.
+Hello, my name is **Pawan Gaire**, and I am currently in my final class of the Computer Science program at Southern New Hampshire University (SNHU).
+Over the past few years, I have built a strong foundation in essential areas of computer science, including software development, database management, and algorithm design, as I prepare to launch my career in technology.
+This GitHub Pages account showcases my academic journey, with a special focus on my CS-499 capstone project.
+This final project highlights my progress and demonstrates my skills in software engineering, algorithms, and databases.
-During my time at SNHU, I’ve also learned the value of teamwork, good communication, and designing systems that are easy to use.
-These lessons have helped me grow both personally and professionally.
-I’m excited to use my skills to solve real-world problems and make a positive impact in the tech field.
+Throughout my time at SNHU, I have also developed valuable soft skills such as teamwork, effective communication, and the ability to design user-friendly systems.
+These lessons have been instrumental in helping me grow both personally and professionally.
+As I approach the completion of my degree, I am excited to use the skills I’ve gained to solve real-world problems and contribute meaningfully to the tech field.

 ## **Education Review**